-- Stop the pump with the remote control or with the Start / Stop button (press it during 2s). - Press on emergency stop button. - Switch off the main disconnect switch. - Switch off the customer's power supply. - Switch off the water (inlet first, then outlet) and nitrogen quick connections. - Put the label or warning board "Maintenance processing" on or next to the pump.
+- Stop the pump with the remote control (press on STOP button during 10s) or with the Start / Stop button (press it during 2s). - Press on emergency stop button. - Switch off the main disconnect switch. - Switch off the customer's power supply. - Switch off the water (inlet first, then outlet) and nitrogen quick connections. - Put the label or warning board "Maintenance processing" on or next to the pump.